cloudmesh-community/book/chapters/cloud/virtualbox.md

 cloud.

-If you however have access to other clouds yourself you are welcome to use the, However, be reminded that projects need to be reproducable, on our cloud.
+If you however have access to other clouds yourself you are welcome to use the, However, be reminded that projects need to be reproducible, on our cloud.
 This will require you to make sure a TA can replicate it.

 Let us now focus on using virtual box.